ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > ***In this task, you should make an example implementation of this ret2libc method.
 It could be for example spawning a local shell.
 This time, **do not** disable NX protection (do not use -z execstack flag in compiler).
 Disabling other protections is still required.
 Like previously, make a step by step report(what, why, how) including possible source files and command line commands which lead you to get shell access.***

 To be noted:
 * You should check if ASCII Armoring is present in your system.
-It should be disabled additionally for this task.
-In some systems, it might not be possible.
-It is recommended to use Kali Linux in this task.
+If null bytes are present in `system` function, it is enough to describe how you could have done the task.
 * This task is much easier to get done with 32-bit binaries; the function parameters are passed differently when compared to a 64-bit system.
 (Stack vs. registers?)

 One simple implementation can be found in [this](https://shellblade.net/files/docs/ret2libc.pdf) paper for example.